aalhossary/pyemgpipeline/README.md

-In **pyemgpipeline**, class `DataProcessingManager` in module `wrappers` is designed as the main wrapper for high-level, guided processing, and users are encouraged to use it to adhere to accepted EMG processing steps.
+In **pyemgpipeline**, class `DataProcessingManager` in module `wrappers` is designed as the main wrapper for high-level, guided processing, and users are encouraged to use it to adhere to accepted EMG processing conventions.
 The other classes, methods, and functions are considered as lower level processing options.